CelestialCartographers/Ahorn/README.md

 Ahorn and Maple can be updated from within Ahorn, via `Help->Check for Updates`, or like any Julia package using `Pkg.update()`.
 To uninstall Ahorn, run `Pkg.rm("Ahorn")`, `Pkg.rm("Maple")` and then `Pkg.resolve()` in Julia.

 ## Usage

 The possible actions in Ahorn are listed on the right, just select one to use it.
 Hold right click to move around the map.
 Left click is your main way to place an object or select something.
 Tools like rectangle or line require holding left click while moving across the screen.
 Scroll to zoom.

-**Ahorn currently does not have any undo/redo functionality yet, so make sure to have backups and save often!**

 Ahorn supports a couple of keybinds and special mouse functionality, with more to come.
 The following list might not be comprehensive.
  - q, w: shrink / grow width on selected